Covid-19 prompts record digital audience for UK national press with 6.6m extra daily readers

 New Standard editor Emily Sheffield will have to pull off another revolution to save it

-Lockdown Lowdown: Krishnan Guru-Murthy says broadcasters are failing to find and promote diverse talent

-The latest readership estimates from Pamco cover the first quarter of this year and are based on survey data for a rolling 12-month period to estimate print readership which is combined with Comscore data for the month of March.
+The latest readership estimates from Pamco cover the first quarter of this year and are based on survey data for a rolling 12-month period to estimate print readership, which is combined with Comscore data for the month of March.
 The Pamco figures only show UK readers.

 Nearly all newsbrands saw an uplift in monthly brand reach in the first quarter of 2020 compared with the final quarter of last year.

-The figures include March, when the first death from the virus in the UK was recorded and strict lockdown measures were imposed.

-They show The Scotsman’s total brand reach grew by 85% on the previous quarter, with double-digit growth across nearly all titles.
+The Scotsman’s total brand reach grew by 85% on the previous quarter, with double-digit growth across nearly all titles.

 The Daily Star and The Guardian were the other big winners, growing their total monthly brand reach by 56% and 47% respectively.